SignTools/SignTools/INSTALL-ADVANCED.md

 </tr>
 </table>

 **On Windows:** There is no official way to do this.
-However, you can use [altserver-cert-dumper](https://github.com/SignTools/altserver-cert-dumper) as a workaround.
+However, you can use [altserver-cert-dumper](https://github.com/SignTools/altserver-cert-dumper) with [AltStore](https://altstore.io/) as a workaround.
+Note that you are doing so at your own risk.

 Once you have your certificate and optionally provisioning profile, you need to create the correct folders for the service to read them: